-Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.
+- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.